 The Dry Red Oak-Pine Forests at Texas Hill occupy the lower, steeper southern slopes.
 These sites are dominated more exclusively by red oak with only an occasional maple or beech.
 Canopy cover can range from nearly 100% to more open areas of 60-70% cover.
-Understory is dominated by hophornbeam and Amelanchier sp. shrubs.
-Areas that are more open, especially those on the nose of the slope, also contain dense heath dwarf shrubs such as lower lowbush blueberry (Vaccinium angustifolium) and black huckleberry (Gaylussacia baccata).
-Herbaceous cover is relatively sparse and consists of marginal wood fern (Dryopteris marginalis), Pennsylvania sedge (Carex pensylvanica) and wild state significant natural communities.
+Understory state significant natural communities.